Venice Film Festival 2020: Best fashion (and face masks) on the red carpet

 The future of cinema

 This year's Venice Film Festival opened with the premiere of "Lacci," a romantic drama directed by Daniele Luchetti.
 The movie, which is set in Naples and depicts a marriage on the brink, has been compared to Noah Baumbach's 2019 hit "Marriage Story."
-This week will also see the premieres of movies including the Greta Thunberg biopic "Greta," Pedro Almodóvar's Swinton-led "The Human Voice," the moody Frances McDormand road trip story "Nomadland," and the period love story "The World to Come," starring Vanessa Kirby, Katherine Waterston and Casey Affleck.
+The festival will also see the premieres of movies including the Greta Thunberg biopic "Greta," Pedro Almodóvar's Swinton-led "The Human Voice," the moody Frances McDormand road trip story "Nomadland," and the period love story "The World to Come," starring Vanessa Kirby, Katherine Waterston and Casey Affleck.

 On stage at the opening ceremony, festival director Barbera voiced his concern about the future of cinema, as the pandemic could give streaming services a further edge over theaters.
 "The feeling of watching a film on the large screen with other people is in the very nature of the film industry," he said.
 "We have to support cinemas.
 Many are still closed today, others will never open again."

-While accepting her Lifetime Achievement award, Swinton emphasized the tenacity of the film industry: "Accepting her award, Swinton said: "To come to Venice, this year of all years, to celebrate immortal cinema and her defiant survival in the face of all the challenges that evolution might throw at her -- as at us all -- will be my sincere joy."
+While accepting her Lifetime Achievement award, Swinton emphasized the tenacity of the film industry: "To come to Venice, this year of all years, to celebrate immortal cinema and her defiant survival in the face of all the challenges that evolution might throw at her -- as at us all -- will be my sincere joy."

+This year's Venice Film Festival is being held at the Venice Lido and runs from September 2-12, 2020.

 Scroll through the gallery above to see the best looks from Venice Film Festival's red carpet.
 The gallery will be updated throughout the event.